 Wuyi Rock Oolong Rare Orchid Qi Lan Yan Cha

 Qi Lan (Rare Orchid) is the bush varietal of the Wuyi rock oolong.
 It has a long twisted dark brown dry leaf, and a very fragrant and fruity taste.
-It has become more commonly grown throughout the Wuyi mountain region due to its popularity owing to its stronger floral and fruity aroma as compared to other traditionally roasted rock oolong teas.
 It has a clear, golden liquor, creamy texture and a naturally sweet finish.
 The rich aroma of roasted almond is also reflected in a satisfying aftertaste that lingers in your mouth and nose.
 It also has a hint of raisins and vanilla.
 Simply a wonderful tea.

-Owing to its soil, as well as the spring water that flows year round from the cliffs above, this tea is especially rich in minerals, especially potassium and manganese.
+Owing to its soil, as well as the spring water that flows year round from the cliffs above, this tea is especially rich in minerals.
 Wuyi rock oolong has many different sub-varietals and each tea is named for its specific tea bush varietal.
 These tea bushes are indigenous to this region and do not grow anywhere else in the world.
 Wuyi rock oolong is usually harvested in the late spring, then traditionally charcoal-fired, either over medium or heavy heat over the course of several months throughout the summer.
-This long roasting process makes the tea more complex and a deeper flavor that elimilates the bitterness in the tea.
 Rock oolong is semi-oxidized, about 50-80%, depending on the tea master's preference.

 Origin: Wuyi Mountain, Fujian province, China